 On January 5, 1998, Defense Minister Mordechai said that Israel was ready to withdraw from southern Lebanon if the second part of Resolution 425, calling for the restoration of peace and security in the region, were implemented.
 He and Netanyahu then proposed that Israel withdraw in exchange for security, not peace and normalization.
-On April 1, the Israeli cabinet accepted 425.
 Lebanon and Syria called for an unconditional Israeli withdrawal.
 Violence in northern Israel and southern Lebanon increased in November and December, prompting the Israeli cabinet to reaffirm its opposition to a unilateral withdrawal twice.
 In April 1999, Israel "downsized" its force in Lebanon.
-In June, the Israeli-allied South Lebanese Army (SLA) withdrew from Jazzin, north of the security zone.
-New Prime

-Minister Barak promised to withdraw from southern Lebanon in one year, or by July 7, 2000, while maintaining security for northern Israel.
+In June, the Israeli-allied South Lebanese Army (SLA) withdraw from Jazzin, north of the security zone.
+New Prime Minister Barak promised to withdraw from southern Lebanon in one year, or by July 7, 2000, while maintaining security for northern Israel.